From the United States

 From Ontario, Quebec and northern New Brunswick

 Follow the Trans Canada through Fredericton, NB.
+(NOTE: Leaving Quebec, the signs are in French so watch for Nouveau-Brunswick or you're going to add a long ride to your trip!)
 If you are planning to take the ferry, follow the signs for Saint John.
 If you’re planning to drive around, follow the signs for Moncton and then for Amherst, Nova Scotia.
 From there, follow the directions above.

 While you're in Nova Scotia ...